jasval/covid19_cassandra_ring/README.md

 # Running a Cassandra Cluster and API to store COVID-19 data

-## Want to learn how this project was built?
--- Blog post will be available from 21:00 on April 20, 2020 ---

 ## Want to use and deploy the project?
 ### Kubernetes
 #### Installation Mac OS (Minikube)